- 1. What data does Fortum process?

-You, when you order or use our services, when you fill in a form of interest, participate in a survey or competition, create an account, browse our website, or otherwise interact with us.
+You and your organization (if you are a B2B customer or a lead), when you order or use our services, when you fill in a form of interest, participate in a survey or competition, create an account, browse our website, or otherwise interact with us.

 Third parties, such as public address registers, credit reference agencies, debt collection agencies, installation partners, marketing partners, electricity and insurance companies, and other data providers.